raphamorim/rio/docs/docs.md

 The configuration should be the following paths otherwise Rio will use the default configuration.

-In macOS and linux path is in "~/.config/rio/config.toml".
+MacOS and Linux configuration file path is "~/.config/rio/config.toml".

+Windows	configuration file path is "~/AppData/Local/rio/config.toml"

 {% highlight toml %}
 font = "CascadiaMono"